-The center initiated formal collaborations between OHSU and neighboring institutions: three CAM institutions – the National College of Natural Medicine, University of Western States, and the Oregon College of Oriental Medicine; the Linus Pauling Institute at Oregon State University; and the Portland Veteran Affairs Medical Center.
+The center initiated formal collaborations between OHSU and neighboring institutions: three CAM institutions – the National University of Natural Medicine, University of Western States, the Oregon College of Oriental Medicine; the Linus Pauling Institute at Oregon State University; and the Portland Veteran Affairs Medical Center.
 One set of animal studies led by Dennis Bourdette, M.D., explored natural antioxidants in a mouse model of multiple sclerosis and found alpha lipoic acid significantly attenuated clinical signs and central nervous system inflammation in this model.
 Studies have teased apart the mechanism of this benefit of alpha lipoic acid (Maracci et al, 2002, Salinthone et al, 2008) and human trials have begun.

 Age-related cerebral degeneration